Milkins fined £6,000 for drunken behaviour

 The 46-year-old ended up having his stomach pumped in hospital after the event.

-He admitted at the time he was "out of it" after a birthday drinking session.
+He said at the time he was "out of it" after a birthday drinking session.

 "Milkins was very drunk and was involved in an altercation with guests," read a statement on the World Snooker Tour's website.